mautic/mautic-documentation/pages/13.builders/docs.en.md

 ### Themes

-If you search through the list of available themes, `Brienz` and `Paprika` would not be available.
-To use these two themes, you would need to enable GrapeJS first.
-After enabling GrapeJS you would be able to access **Brienz** and **Paprika** theme.
+If you search through the list of available themes, the new MJML themes `Brienz`, `Paprika` and `Confirm Me` will not be available until you enable the GrapesJS plugin.

 ### Reporting bugs